What does a G43 code do?

 We established that G44 works much like a G43 code but what other similar codes are there available.

-The other main types of cutter compensation are the G41 and G42 codes.
 These cutter compensation codes allow the machine to account for the diameter of the cutting tool.
 Which one gets used depends on the type of cutting you are doing.

 Climb milling will use the G41 code.
 Conventional milling will use the G42 code.